apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/druid/broker/v1/readiness`

-Retrieves a status code indicating if the Broker knows about all segments in the cluster and is ready to be queried after a restart.
+Retrieves a status code to indicate Broker readiness.
+Readiness signifies the Broker knows about all segments in the cluster and is ready to accept queries after a restart.
 Similar to `/druid/broker/v1/loadstatus`, but instead of returning a JSON, it returns status codes.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->